epfl-ada/ada-2023-project-theavengers2023/README.md

 This two-part approach ensures a comprehensive exploration of the dataset, setting the stage for subsequent in-depth analyses.

 This part of the project is all about checking if our analysis might have problems or risks that could affect the project.
 Making sure the project is doable is really important.
 So, even if this step might seem unimportant, it's not.
-It's a way to be sure our analysis is strong and won't face unexpected issues that could mess up the whole project.

 ### Part 3:
 #### 3.1.
 Improvement of the first analysis